AndreAmaduzzi/visualizing_text2shape/README.md

 ```

-To generate the rendered views for the shapes belonging to a single category (e.g. chairs or tables)
+To generate the rendered views for the shapes belonging to a single category (e.g. chairs or tables):
 ```console
 python render_shapenet_obj.py --category Chair --views <views_per_shape>
 ```

-To generate the rendered views for the shape provided as example in this repository
+To generate the rendered views for the shape provided as example in this repository:
 ```console
 python render_shapenet_obj.py
 --obj_path input_examples/a682c4bf731e3af2ca6a405498436716.obj